Book websites and author websites – the DYI guide to build your own site.

 We found Genesis Framework years ago, after having WordPress themes that break.
 The interruption of time and business is a nightmare.
 You might need a developer to fix it.

 We chose Genesis, a rock solid framework for use with WordPress.
-You can buy Genesis Framework at StudioPress.com, alone or in conjunction with their themes.
+You can buy Genesis framework at StudioPress.com, alone or in conjunction with their themes.
+But, having recently rebuilt our website, we discovered Kadence framework and child themes.
+After a rough start and something of a learning curve, we love it now.

 StudioPress.com is a good starting point for WordPress Child themes that work with Genesis.
-They also have third party child themes.
+They also have third-party child themes.
 We like Restored316.
 Two of their themes are on StudioPress.com: Refined and Market.
+Restored316 also sell the new Kadence framework child themes on their own site.

 See all of the Restored316Designs.com themes on their website.
 They offer super support and excellent instructions.
 Here is a site that I built with their Beloved theme and there is so much that you can do with themes.
 It’s not a book or author related site, but that of a family member.
 Take a look at Klamped Performance.